sarsamurmu/zusty/pages/src/docs/components/raw-progress.md

 ---

-## Multiple Value Bars
+## Multiple value bars
-You can add multiple value bars to a progress bar
+You can add multiple value bars to a progress bar.

 ```html {snippet}
 <div class="zust-progress">